UnaAdam/Class-5/README.md

-   d.7 determine the text propreties, like size, type, etc. d.8 determine the frequency, or the 'density' of the plot d.9 set the limit of the y-axis
+   d.7 determine the text propreties, like size, type, etc. d.8 determine the frequency, or the 'density' of the plot d.9 set the limit of the y-axis d.10 create an image, figure d.11 plot to file

 Note: a plot of a histogram uses its bin edges on the x-axis and the corresponding frequency on y-axis.
 For instance, we can set the passing bin='auto'
 So

-E) VIZUALIZE THE DATA (2-feature, two columns, at the time), i.e. scatter plot, and save the figures to the file)
+E) VIZUALIZE THE DATA (2-feature, two columns, at the time), i.e. scatter plot, and save the figures to the file) e.0. determine

-F) FOR ADDING HEADER DATA TO THE TABLE
+F) FOR ADDING HEADER DATA TO THE TABLE f.0 we need to rename the columns
+       f.0.1 for each column we need to provide the name, pandas lybrary have the option for renaming f.0.2 print the table, or save it as a file

-G) ADDITIONAL TYPE OF PLOT FOR VISUALIZING 2 OR MORE FEATURES AT THE TIME (use matplotlib for plotting)
+G) ADDITIONAL TYPE OF PLOT FOR VISUALIZING 2 OR MORE FEATURES AT THE TIME (use matplotlib for plotting) g.0 for instance, we can print the correlation matrix
+       g.0.1 import matplotlib
+       g.0.2 we need to print our table as a coorelation matrix, so we will find a correlation coefficients between variable so each cell in a table will show the correlation between variables.
+This way we will summarize data and be able to go to more deeper analysis, see the patterns.

+       g.0.3 create a heat map from the data in a correlatio matrix, so data from the correlation matrix are used for heat map g.0.4 create from heat map a figure g.0.5 save as figure, for instance image format png